opengisch/QField-docs/documentation/how-to/digitize.en.md

 !![Browse mode identify and edit](../assets/images/browse_mode_identifyedit.png,500px)

 ## Digitize Mode

 :material-tablet: Fieldwork

-To start digitizing new features, enable the *Edit mode* by clicking on the *pencil icon* in the side dashboard and selecting the layer within which you want to add new features.
+To start digitizing new features, enable the *Digitize mode* by clicking on the *pencil icon* in the side dashboard and selecting the layer within which you want to add new features.

 !![](../assets/images/activate-edit-mode.png)